How This Chartered Accountant Started a New Life in Tokyo, Japan as an Expat

 Salary in Japan for Expat Accountants

-- The average salary for an Expat Accountant in Japan depends on the experience.
-However, a newly qualified Accountant should expect upwards of 5.5 MN JPY per annum.
+- The average salary for an expat accountant in Japan depends on experience.
+However, a newly qualified accountant should expect to earn upwards of 5.5 million yen per year.

-- People joining at Executive / Managerial levels should expect upwards of 10.5 MN JPY per annum.
+- People who join at executive or managerial levels should expect to make upwards of 10.5 million yen per annum.

 - Annual increments aren't more than 2% generally since it's not an inflationary economy.

-However, based on the feedback from my friends I understand that there is a similar recruitment process in Japan like India and other countries.
+However, based on the feedback from my friends, I understand that there is a similar recruitment process in Japan to that in India and other countries.

 Below is the basic process when interviewing an expat:

-- If it's a job where the knowledge of the language is essential they'd be keen to know if you're certified as well.
+- If it’s a job where knowledge of the language is essential, they’d be keen to know if you’re certified as well.

-- Like I stated earlier there are JLPT exams and the levels are N5, N4, N3, N2 & N1, N5 being the beginner and N1 being the native.
+- Like I stated earlier, there are JLPT exams, and the levels are N5, N4, N3, N2, and N1, with N5 being the beginner and N1 being the native.

 Visa Status

-- Usually, the company's are more keen to hire locally or from the pool of people already in Japan.
+- Usually, the companies are more keen to hire locally or from the pool of people already in Japan.

 - Thus, applying from overseas might be a bit challenging.

-- I suggest to enroll for some course in Japan and simultaneously pursue a career search.
+- I suggest that you enroll in some course in Japan and simultaneously pursue a career search.

 - Usually, foreigners will opt for Japanese language courses to start with.

-- However, there are some very good universities in Tokyo like Keio, Waseda, etc which offer reputable MBA courses.
+- However, there are some very good universities in Tokyo, like Keio, Waseda, etc., that offer reputable MBA courses.

 If your skills are relevant